-Event ID Alarm Level Alarm Text, Cause/Description, Recommendation 7 \$8300 MAJ "Application <name> not started, parm file errors" - Since an application's specified location in watchd.conf is incorrect, Watchdog cannot start the application.</name> To verify the alarm, look for the application's or process ID (PID), either using the: Web interface, by selecting Diagnostics &gt; View System Logs and Watchdog Logs - Linux command line, by entering logv -w or, directly, by examining /var/log/ecs/wdlog.
+Event ID Alarm Level Alarm Text, Cause/Description, Recommendation 7 \$8300 MAJ "Application <name> not started, parm file errors" - Since an application's specified location in watchd.conf is incorrect, Watchdog cannot start the application.</name> To verify the alarm, look for the application's or process ID (PID), either using the: Web interface, by selecting Diagnostics &gt; View System Logs and Watchdog Logs Linux command line, by entering logv -w or, directly, by examining /var/log/ecs/wdlog.
 Verify that the executable file named in the log exists and is executable.
-To locate the application's executable file, enter the Linux command: ls -1 /opt/ecs/sbin/appl If the executable is present, Linux returns a symbolic link to its location.
-3. If so (less common): a.
-Enter ls -1 on the symbolic link's address. b.
+To locate the application's executable file, enter the Linux command: ls -l /opt/ecs/sbin/ appl If the executable is present, Linux returns a symbolic link to its location.
+3. If so ( less common): a.
+Enter 1s -1 on the symbolic link's address. b.
 Verify that the executable has "execution" permissions. c.
-If not, enter chmod +x to enable execution of the application.
-If not - Linux has returned a "null link" ( more common): - Acquire the executable from the CD.
+If not, enter chmod $+\mathbf{x}$ to enable execution of the application.
+If not - Linux has returned a "null link" ( more common): Acquire the executable from the CD.
 4. Verify that the string in watchd.conf is correct.
 5. Enter start -s application to start the application.

-6. Manually clear the alarm, either from the: Web interface, by selecting Alarms and Notification, the appropriate alarm, and Clear - Linux command line, by entering almclear -n #id F 0.5.16
+6. Manually clear the alarm, either from the:

+appropriate alarm, and Clear